 How to Prevent Distracted Driving Accidents

-Sending a text, applying lipstick, eating your burrito — what do all of these have in common?
+Sending a text, eating your burrito, applying makeup — what do all of these have in common?

-Distracted driving is doing anything that takes your attention away from the task of driving.
-Any time your mind and/or eyes are taken from the road, you’re technically distracted, which means an increase in the risk of an accident.
+Simply put, it’s doing anything that takes your attention away from the task of driving.
+Any time your mind and/or eyes are taken from the road, you’re technically distracted, which puts you at an increased risk of having an accident.

-To put it into perspective, five seconds at 55 mph of taking your eyes off the road gets you about 100 yards — which is the length of a football field!
-That’s a lot of distance to not be paying attention.
-The National Safety Council reports that 1 out of every 4 car accidents in the United States is caused by texting and driving.
-And, believe it or not, they also reported that texting and driving is 6 times more likely to cause an accident than drunk driving.
+The National Safety Council reports that 1 out of every 4 car accidents in the United States is caused by a distracted driver who was texting.
+Believe it or not, they also reported that texting and driving is six times more likely to pull your eyes off the road and cause an accident than is driving while intoxicated.

 Is it Illegal to Use Your Phone While Driving?